rdlester/hermes/introAndTutorial.md

 The Post Office / User Input
 ----------------------------

 While the topics we've covered so far allow you to create a fully self-sufficient universe that runs on its own, we still haven't discussed how to add one last essential ingredient to a game: interaction.
 Games need to provide the player a meaningful set of interactions they can use to alter the universe.
-In Hermes, user input and interaction is handled with the `PostOffice`.
+In Hermes, user input and interaction is handled with the `PostOffice`, which manages interaction between the game World and the real world.

+The PostOffice collects three types of messages.
+The first two are types familiar to anyone who's used a computer: mouse and keyboard.
+The last type is OSC, which are messages sent over a network using the simple [Open Sound Control protocol](http://opensoundcontrol.org/introduction-osc).
+For the purposes of this tutorial, we'll stick to mouse and keyboard messages.

+Why do you need to use the PostOffice instead of using the standard Processing keyboard and mouse methods?
+First, using the PostOffice allows you to reliably detect all keyboard and mouse messages, even ones that happen simultaneously, something that is rather difficult to do in Processing.
+Second (and more importantly), the PostOffice synchronizes with the rest of the World, ensuring that input messages are always processed at the same time during an update of the World.
+This prevents un-deterministic behavior caused by input from occurring in your game.
+So: don't use standard Processing input handling or your game might break!